bahadirdonmez/arch-linux/APPENDIX.md

     └─nvme0n1p3 259:3    0 920.9G  0 part /
     ```

-    For example, if the USB flash drive is `/dev/sdb`, you should see
+    For example, if the USB flash drive is `/dev/sdb`, you should see `/dev/sdb1` and
-    `/dev/sdb1` and `/dev/sdb2`.
+    `/dev/sdb2`.

-2. Install the `udisks2` package, which provides a tool to query and manipulate
+2. Install the `udisks2` package, which provides a tool to query and manipulate storage
-storage devices:
+devices:

     ```bash
-    $ sudo pacman -S udisks2
+    sudo pacman -S udisks2
     ```

 3. If any partitions on the USB flash drive are mounted, unmount them with the
 `udisksctl unmount` command:

     ```bash
-    $ udisksctl unmount -b /dev/sdb1
+    udisksctl unmount -b /dev/sdb1
     ```

-    ```bash
-    $ udisksctl unmount -b /dev/sdb2
-    ```

     This will ensure that the partitions on the USB flash drive are not in use.

-4. Optionally, you can use the `fdisk` command to erase the partition table and
+4. Optionally, you can use the `fdisk` command to erase the partition table and create
-create a new one.
-Be careful with this command, as it will erase all data on the
+a new one.
+Be careful with this command, as it will erase all data on the USB flash
-USB flash drive.
+drive.
 Run the following command to start `fdisk`:

     ```bash
-    $ sudo fdisk /dev/sdb
+    sudo fdisk /dev/sdb
     ```

-    - Press <kbd>o</kbd> and then <kbd>Enter</kbd> to create a new empty DOS
+    - Press <kbd>o</kbd> and then <kbd>Enter</kbd> to create a new empty DOS partition
-    partition table.
+    table.

     - Press <kbd>n</kbd> and then <kbd>Enter</kbd> to add a new partition.

     - Follow the prompts to create new partitions.

-    - Press <kbd>w</kbd> and then <kbd>Enter</kbd> to write the changes to the
+    - Press <kbd>w</kbd> and then <kbd>Enter</kbd> to write the changes to the USB
-    USB flash drive and exit.
+    flash drive and exit.

     - Format `/dev/sdb1` partition as `EXT4`:

     ```bash
-    $ sudo mkfs.ext4 /dev/sdb1
+    sudo mkfs.ext4 /dev/sdb1
     ```

-5. Power off the USB flash drive and remove it from the computer using the
+5. Power off the USB flash drive and remove it from the computer using the `udisksctl`
-`udisksctl` command:
+command:

     ```bash
-    $ udisksctl power-off -b /dev/sdb
+    udisksctl power-off -b /dev/sdb
     ```

-    This will safely power off the USB flash drive and allow you to remove it
+    This will safely power off the USB flash drive and allow you to remove it from the
-    from the computer.
+    computer.

 ### Retrieving Images and Videos from Android Devices